SQream/sqream_docs/data_ingestion/ingesting_from_databases.rst

      - Optional
      - ``ORCL``
      -
      - Defines the source database name.
-It does not modify the database connection string but impacts the storage and retrieval of data within catalog tables.
+It does not modify the database connection string but impacts the storage and retrieval of data within catalog tables
    * - ``-split``
      - Optional
      - *None*